 Despite their having performed chamber music together so often in every possible formation from duet to quintet, with Casals, Stern and Rose, and with the Budapest Quartet, Istomin and Schneider argued incessantly about the role of the piano!
 Istomin invariably pointed out that the piano plays the main role in sonatas and trios, from Mozart to Brahms.
 He agreed that the piano had to know how to fade out when the melodic line was entrusted to the string instruments, but he claimed that it would be counter-productive to close the lid of the piano in order to guarantee that his playing would not cover his partners in such passages.
 A good pianist should be capable of balancing his sonority.
 The least that can be said is that Sasha was not convinced.
 In his memoirs he talked about Istomin’s chamber music records in these terms: “Of course, his recordings of trios and sonatas with Isaac Stern and Leonard Rose are famous, but I don’t like them.
 And the reason I don’t like them is the mistake most pianists make when they play chamber music with the piano completely open.
 No matter how carefully they play, they crush the violin and cello and it becomes like a piano solo with the accompaniment of two string instruments installed somewhere else on another planet.”

 At the end of the 1980s, another bone of contention was Istomin’s decision to go on extended tours throughout the United States with a truck carrying his own pianos.
-Sasha dismissed the idea out of hand, refusing to take into consideration either the pianist’s desire to not be dependent on mediocre pianos or the musician’s wish to bring live music back to cities which had been left off the concert tour circuits.
-Sasha saw in this nothing more than a publicity campaign, and concluded: “You’re no better than the others”.
+Sasha dismissed the idea out of hand, refusing to take into consideration either the pianist’s desire not to be dependent on mediocre pianos or the musician’s wish to bring live music back to cities which had been left off the concert tour circuits.
+Sasha saw in this nothing more than a publicity stunt, and concluded: “You’re no better than the others”.

 Their fraternal friendship managed to survive this ultimate quarrel, but sadly Sasha had become more and more bitter.
 He had so loved the pleasures of life that he could not bear the trials of growing old – no longer being able to play the violin and gradually losing his sight, having difficulty climbing stairs and moving about in his house.